Paul Krause: Minnesota Vikings

 Krause played with the Vikings until he retired after the 1979 season.
 During that time, he was one of 11 players to play in all four of the Vikings Super Bowl appearances (Super Bowl IV, VIII, IX, and XI).
 He also recorded an interception in the 1969 NFL Championship Game.
 Krause recorded an interception in Super Bowl IV and a fumble recovery in Super Bowl IX.

-Krause was often referred to as the Vikings "center fielder" because of his success as an interscholastic baseball player and his ability to catch interceptions.
+Krause was often referred to as the Vikings' "center fielder" because of his success as an interscholastic baseball player and his ability to catch interceptions.
+Krause's run of Pro Bowls and All-Pro selections concluded with the 1975 season, which saw him intercept 10 passes.
+It was the second time Krause intercepted ten passes in a season and it made him the seventh (and currently last) player in pro football history to have two 10-interception seasons.
+The next two seasons saw him record two interceptions each before the 1978 season start just two games (and make appearances in the other 14 games) and recorded zero interceptions.

+In his final season of 1979, Krause appeared in 16 games with eight starts.
+In the December 2 game against the Los Angeles Rams, he set a new interception record in the second quarter to pass the previous record of 79 held by Emlen Tunnell (who like Krause played for Iowa).
+Krause recorded another interception in the fourth quarter of what ended up being a 27–21 overtime loss; these were his final interceptions as a player.
 He currently holds the all-time interception record in the NFL with 81, which he returned for 1,185 yards and three touchdowns.
-He set the record in 1979 against the Los Angeles Rams, in the second quarter of a 27–21 overtime loss with his 81st interception coming in the final quarter.
-The previous record of 79 was held by Emlen Tunnell, another former Hawkeye who played for the New York Giants and the Green Bay Packers from 1948 to 1961.

 Krause recovered 19 fumbles, returning them for 163 yards and three touchdowns.
 Krause only missed two games due to injuries in 16 seasons.

 After football

 In 1994, Krause was elected to the Board of County Commissioners for Dakota County, Minnesota.
 He served for twenty years and he did not seek re-election in 2014.

 Currently, Krause is involved in real estate development and insurance, and he owns several restaurants, including the Dairy Delite in Lakeville, Minnesota.
 He previously owned a golf course in Elk River, Minnesota.

 Krause was named to the Iowa Sports Hall of Fame in 1985, the Pro Football Hall of Fame in 1998, and the Boys & Girls Clubs of Sarasota County Sports Hall of Fame on May 7, 2004.

-The current scoreboard at Father Aagason Field (the former Holy Redeemer Field) in Burton, Michigan, was named in his honor, and was erected through funds from Meijer, Bendle High School boosters and Holy Redeemer Catholic Church parishoners.
+The current scoreboard at Father Aagason Field (the former Holy Redeemer Field) in Burton, Michigan, was named in his honor, and was erected through funds from Meijer, Bendle High School boosters and Holy Redeemer Catholic Church parishioners.